Coach Prime (TV series): Production

-Coach Prime was originally launched by SMAC Entertainment in 2021 as a six-episode documentary series following Deion Sanders in his first year as head coach of the Jackson State Tigers, airing on Barstool Sports' YouTube channel starting on August 29, 2021.
+An earlier series, also named Coach Prime, was originally launched by SMAC Entertainment in 2021 as a six-episode documentary series following Deion Sanders in his first year as head coach of the Jackson State Tigers, airing on Barstool Sports' YouTube channel starting on August 29, 2021.
 A second six-episode season was released on Barstool on March 6, 2022.

 On October 12, 2022, Coach Prime was announced as a four-part docuseries that would premiere on Prime Video in December 2022.
 The docuseries is produced by Prime Video Sports and SMAC Productions, and executive produced by Michael Strahan, Constance Schwartz-Morini and FredAnthony Smith.
 Michael Gleaton is showrunner and executive producer.

+On August 21, 2023, it was announced that SMAC Entertainment reached a deal with the University of Colorado to film the docuseries on campus.

 Seasons

-Release
+Prime Video Release

 The official trailer was released on December 15, 2022.
 The first two parts of the four-part docuseries premiered on Prime Video on December 29, 2022.

+Season 1 (2022)

+Season 2 (2023)

+Season 2 premiered on December 7, 2023 and followed Sanders throughout his inaugural season at the University of Colorado Boulder with the Colorado Buffaloes.

+Season 3 (2025)

+Season 3 premiered on January 7, 2025 and followed Sanders throughout his second season at the University of Colorado Boulder with the Colorado Buffaloes.